GabeScott/standard-works-vault/General Conference/2007 April - If These Old Walls Could Talk.md

 One can only imagine what these old walls could recall about the many sermons they carefully listened to over the years.

 These old walls, if they could talk, would shout, “We were here!” when President Joseph F. Smith rose from a prolonged illness to attend a session of general conference in October 1918.
 In the opening session, with a voice filled with emotion, he said, “I will not, I dare not, attempt to enter upon many things that are resting upon my mind this morning, and I shall postpone until some future time, the Lord being willing, my attempt to tell you some of the things that are in my mind, and that dwell in my heart.”
 He continued: “I have not lived alone these five months.
-I have dwelt in the spirit of prayer, of supplication, of faith and of determination; and I have had my communication with the Spirit of the Lord continuously.”3 We later learned that on the day before conference started, President Smith received a manifestation recorded as the vision of the redemption of the dead, which later became section 138 of the Doctrine and Covenants.
+I have dwelt in the spirit of prayer, of supplication, of faith and of determination; and I have had my communication with the Spirit of the Lord continuously.”[^3] We later learned that on the day before conference started, President Smith received a manifestation recorded as the vision of the redemption of the dead, which later became section 138 of the Doctrine and Covenants.

 If these old walls could talk, they would remind us of the bleak, dark days of the Great Depression.
 They would recall the April 1936 general conference, when President Heber J. Grant announced the Church would inaugurate a Church security plan, later known as the Church welfare plan.
-Six months later he explained: “Our primary purpose was to set up ... a system under which the curse of idleness would be done away with, the evils of a dole abolished, and in-dependence, industry, thrift and self respect be once more established amongst our people.
+Six months later he explained: “Our primary purpose was to set up … a system under which the curse of idleness would be done away with, the evils of a dole abolished, and independence, industry, thrift and self respect be once more established amongst our people.
 The aim of the Church is to help the people to help themselves.
-Work is to be re-enthroned as the ruling principle of the lives of our Church membership.”4
+Work is to be re-enthroned as the ruling principle of the lives of our Church membership.”[^4]

 In October 1964, by assignment from President David O. McKay, Elder Harold B. Lee spoke about parental responsibilities.
 These old walls remember Elder Lee stating he would read from a 1915 letter to the Church signed by the First Presidency.
 But before starting, he remarked, “I suppose it is something like Mark Twain said about the weather: ‘We talk a lot about the weather, but we don’t seem to do anything about it.’”
 Elder Lee then read from the 50-year-old letter: